5 Common Exterior Paint Mistakes (And How to Avoid Them)

 Painting your home’s exterior is a significant investment.
 While it’s tempting to grab a few swatches and dive in, small color missteps can have a massive impact on your home’s curb appeal.

 As a color consultant, I see the same five mistakes happen over and over.
-Here is how to avoid the "DIY look" and achieve a professional, harmonious palette.
+Here is how to avoid them and achieve a professional, harmonious palette.

 Bright, crisp whites look best with other clean, saturated colors.
-When you pair a "refrigerator white" trim with a dark, muted olive or charcoal body, the contrast is too jarring—it’s a combination rarely found in nature.
+When you pair them with dark, muted colors like olive or terracotta the contrast is too jarring.

 • The Fix: If your house body is a deep, earthy tone, opt for a "dirty" or creamy white for the trim.
 It will still read as white to the eye, but it will feel much more harmonious.

 Bricks are inherently earthy and textured.
-Choosing a stark, cool white for the trim creates a "coloring book" effect that feels disconnected from the architecture.
+Choosing a stark, cool white for the trim does not unify the mill work with the brick body of the house.
+They kinda clash.

-• The Fix: Look for warm, stony whites or light beiges.
-These tones pull from the mortar or the natural variations in the brick, making the home feel grounded rather than outlined.
+• The Fix: Look for warm whites.
+These tones pull from the mortar, and complement the natural variations in the brick, making the home feel grounded rather than outlined.

 3. Painting the Foundation the Same Color as the House